 CURRENT CONSTRUCTION INFORMATION:

-Continuing to finish installations in Phase II and Phase III
+Continuing to finish installations in Phase III

 What this means for customers in the construction area:

 Customers affected by the updates to our system will be notified when the time comes that we need their assistance in getting their service address set up.
 There will be some work both outside the service address as well as inside.

 Fiber to the Home or FTTH is the delivery of a communications signal over optical fiber from SMU’s switching equipment all the way to the service address.
 Just like internet service has evolved from dial up to DSL and cable modem, fiber will give customers the next level of service to continue to improve the way they live, work and play here in Spencer.

 Optical fibers are long, thin strands of glass about the diameter of a human hair.
 These fibers are arranged in bundles to create a cable or line to determine the capacity (or bandwidth) of a communications network.